Donald Trump sexual misconduct allegations: Jill Harth (1992)

 Jill Harth alleged that Trump assaulted her several times.
-Harth has stated that in December 1992, while dining with Trump and her then-boyfriend George Houraney, Trump attempted to put his hands between her legs.
+Harth stated that in December 1992, while dining with Trump and her then-boyfriend George Houraney, Trump attempted to put his hands between her legs.
 Harth and Houraney visited Trump's Mar-a-Lago estate in Florida in January 1993 for a contract-signing celebration.
 Trump, according to Harth, offered her a tour before pulling her into the empty bedroom of his daughter Ivanka.
 "I was admiring the decoration, and next thing I know he's pushing me against a wall and has his hands all over me.
 He was trying to kiss me.
 I was freaking out."
 Harth says she desperately protested against Trump's advances and eventually managed to run out of the room.
 She and her boyfriend left rather than stay the night, as they had intended.
 After she became engaged, Harth alleges, Trump began to stalk her.

 Harth filed a lawsuit in 1997 in which she accused Trump of non-consensual groping of her body, among them her "intimate private parts", and "relentless" sexual harassment.
-The suit was withdrawn after Houraney settled with Trump for an undisclosed amount in a lawsuit that claimed Trump had backed out of a business deal.
-She still claims to have been sexually assaulted and although he was never violent with her, she says his actions were "unwanted and aggressive, very sexually aggressive".
+The suit was withdrawn after Houraney settled with Trump for an undisclosed amount in a lawsuit that stated Trump had backed out of a business deal.
+She still claims to have been sexually assaulted, and although he was never violent with her, she says his actions were "unwanted and aggressive, very sexually aggressive".

 Following the incident, Harth said she received "a couple years of therapy".
 In 2015, she contacted Trump's campaign to get a job as a makeup artist and sell her men's cosmetic product line.
 She later said, "Yes, I had moved on but had not forgotten the pain [Trump] brought into my life.
 I was older, wiser.
 Trump was married to Melania and I had hoped he was a changed man."
 She worked at one of Trump's rallies as a makeup artist.
 Of the experience, she said: "I'm a makeup artist.
 The guy is a mess, OK?
 He really needed my services, and I'm a makeup artist that needs a job.
 Why would, if I was on friendly terms, why wouldn't I try to get that job?"

 Harth's lawsuit was first published in February 2016 by LawNewz.com.
 Her case was first published in May 2016 in The New York Times article "Crossing the Line".
-Trump characterized her story in the Times as "false, malicious and libelous" and he "strongly denies the claims".
+Trump characterized her story in the Times as "false, malicious and libelous" and said he "strongly denies the claims".
 Harth stood by her charges in a July 2016 interview with The Guardian.
 In October 2016, she said that, if sued by Trump, she intends to counter-sue.